New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

 For \perchandlink{}, $T'$ is exactly the tree obtained after Line \ref{line:exact:finish-perch} augmented with an additional edge $(u,v,w)$.
 The final step is the if-conditions from Line \ref{line:exact:if-condition}.
 In the first case where $u$ and $v$ were not connected before, $u$ is set as the child of $v$ with weight $w$, obtaining a tree $T$ that is the same as $T'$.
 In the second case, $u$ and $v$ were in the same tree.
 Therefore after the two \perchfunc{} operations, $u$ should be connected with $v$ with an existing edge $(u,v,w')$, and $T'$ further augments an edge $(u,v,w)$ to $T$.
 In this case, only the lower weight should be kept in the MST, and therefore the algorithm selects the minimum of the original weight $w'$ and the new weight $w$.

-For \stitchandlink{}, the algorithm exactly first augments $T$ with the virtual edge and get $T'$.
+For \stitchandlink{}, the algorithm exactly first augments $T$ with the virtual edge and gets $T'$.
 All later edge movements are TW transformations, as discussed in Sec. \ref{sec:preemptive:stitch}.
 Therefore, during \stitchandlink{}, $T$ is always \pmeq{} to $T'$.
-The only exception is the base case where $u=v$, the edge with weight $w$ will be dropped in $T$.
+The only exception is the base case where $u=v$, that the edge with weight $w$ will be dropped in $T$.
 In this case, conceptually this edge in $T'$ is a self-loop on node $u=v$.
 Therefore, omitting it does not change results for path-max queries. \end{proof}

-We then present the theorem below, which states that the tree stays balanced after insertion.
-Due to page limit, we defer the proof to Appendix \ref{app:proof:balance}.
-The key proof idea is to verify that \downwardcalifunc{}$(b)$ will always fix the imbalance at node $b$, without introducing other unbalanced nodes.
+We then present the theorem below, which states that the tree stays balanced after insertion. \ifconference{Due to page limit, we defer the proof to the full version of this paper \cite{amtreefullversion}.} The key proof idea is to verify that \downwardcalifunc{}$(b)$ will always fix the imbalance at node $b$, without introducing other unbalanced nodes.
 Therefore, calling \downwardcalifunc{} on all affected nodes in the previous process guarantees to rebalance the tree.

 \begin{theorem}[Balance Guarantee] After each \insertfunc{} operation, all nodes in the \ourtree{} are balanced, and the \ourtree{} has $O(\log n)$ height. \end{theorem}